workingDog/scalakml/README.md

 Note a FeaturePart is not a Feature, but it is part of the Feature trait.
 A FeaturePart can be created and is typically added to a
 Feature element, such as Document, Folder, Placemark, etc...

-In addition to the base classes are the helper methods: With(..), addTo(..) and addToOption(..).
+In addition to the classes are the helper methods:

+- With (fieldName: String, newValue: Any)  for simple fields, e.g. With ("geometry", Some(point))
+- addTo \[A\](fieldName: String, newValue: A) for Seq[A] fields, e.g. addTo("styleSelector", newStyleSelector)
+- addToOption \[A\](fieldName: String, newValue: A) for Option\[Seq\[A\]\] fields, e.g. addToOption ("coordinates", Some(new Location(151.21037, -33.8526)))

-These methods return a new object with the specified field name changed.
+These methods return a new object with the specified fieldName changed to newValue, all other fields are the same as before.
+Note: "objectType" represents the "Type" attribute.

 For example:

 - kml With("feature", Some(placemark))

 returns a new copy of the kml object with a new placemark as the feature, all other fields are the same as before.
 See the examples.

 # Usage